manboubird/activator-scalding/tutorial/src/index.md

 ## Building and Running

-Invoke the Activator *compile* and *test* commands to build the code and run the unit tests.
-Compiling will take a few minutes as the dependent libraries are downloaded.
-The tests should pass without error.

-Now you can invoke *run* to try it out.
+Invoke <a class="shortcut" href="#run">run</a> to try it out.
 The default `main` class `RunAll` runs all of the scripts with default arguments.
 Each script also has its own `main` routine that you can select in the drop-down menu on the Run panel.
 The four examples provided are these:

 * **NGrams:** find all N-word ("N-gram") occurrences matching a pattern.
 In this case, the 4-word phrases in the King James Version of the Bible of the form "% love % %", where the "%" are wild cards.
 In other words, all 4-grams are found with "love" as the second word.
 There are 5 such NGrams.
 * **WordCount:** find all the words in a corpus of documents and count them, again using the KJV.